Org Design Defines Managers' Scope

 Have you ever tried coaching product management in an organization with no teams?
 It won't work, whether you call someone a 'product owner' or not.
 They won't be able to fulfill that role.
 But why?

-In contrary, if your teams are full-stack teams and even understand their shared work, there you as a manager will be able to do some true high-level management.
+In contrast, if your teams are full-stack teams and even understand their shared work, there you as a manager will be able to do some true high-level management.
 Macro-management will be your playfield.

 And it is not that micromanagers are worse than macro-managers.
 No, this is not what I am implying.
 But the impact that you can make as a manager will be different depending on which type of management you are allowed to do.

-And the type of management you can do – that will be dictated and enabled by the org design you're.
+And the type of management you can do – that will be dictated and enabled by the org design you're in.

 Consider the diagram below:

-This scheme above is a derived and simplified scheme of the seven archetypes of Org Topologies.
+This scheme above is a derived and simplified version of the seven archetypes of Org Topologies.

-The higher is the org design simplicity (vertical axis), the higher is the level of management possible (horizontal axis): from project management (aka micromanagement) to product ownership (aka macro-management).
+The higher the org design simplicity (vertical axis), the higher the level of management possible (horizontal axis): from project management (aka micromanagement) to product ownership (aka macro-management).

 So if you want to pump up your managers to get better at product management – start with your org design.
 Don't start with a product management class (even with such a great one as my CSPO class), there will be no use for that.